nytimes/objective-c-style-guide/README.md

 ### Ternary Operator

-The Ternary operator, ? , should only be used sparingly.
-When used, only evaluate a single condition.
-Multiple conditions should never be evaluated with the Ternary operator.
+The Ternary operator, ? , should only be used when it increases clarity or code neatness.
+A single condition is usually all that should be evaluated.
+Evaluating multiple conditions is usually more understandable as an if statement, or refactored into instance variables.

 **For example:**
 ```objc